NBA Rumors: Dream Blockbuster Trade Would Form Nets’ ‘Big Three’ Of Joel Embiid, Kyrie Irving & Kevin Durant

-Since the 2020 offseason, the Brooklyn Nets have been active on the market searching for a third star that would help Kyrie Irving and Kevin Durant carry the team in the 2020-21 NBA season.
-In the past months, they have already been linked to several superstars who are rumored to be available on the trading block like Houston Rockets shooting guard James Harden.
-However, if the Nets are serious about going all-in to land another superstar, some people believe that they are better off targeting Philadelphia 76ers center Joel Embiid instead of “The Beard.”
+In the 2020 offseason, the Brooklyn Nets have been actively searching for a third star that could help Kyrie Irving and Kevin Durant carry the team in the 2020-21 NBA season.
+In recent months, they have already been linked to several players rumored to be available on the trading block, like Houston Rockets shooting guard James Harden.
+However, if the Nets are serious about going all in to land another superstar, some people believe that they are better off targeting Philadelphia 76ers center Joel Embiid instead of “The Beard.”

-According to Bleacher Report, the Nets’ “Big Three” of Embiid, Irving, and Durant would “fit together far better” than one with Harden.
+According to Bleacher Report, a Nets’ “Big Three” of Embiid, Irving, and Durant would “fit together far better” than one with Harden.

 “While a trade for James Harden may be tempting, the Nets don’t need another ball-dominant scorer on the wing.
 Embiid would impact the game in far more areas than Harden as someone who can score, rebound, protect the rim and shoot well enough.
 An All-Star starter each of the past three seasons, Embiid is a two-time All-Defensive team member who uses his incredible size (7’0″, 280 lbs) and wingspan (7’6″) to both block and alter shots in the paint.
 A Big Three of Kevin Durant, Embiid and Kyrie Irving would be the NBA’s best and fit together far better than one with Harden.”